 While rabies is endemic to bats, skunks, and raccoons in North Carolina, the best prevention is the rabies vaccination.
-In light of recent rabies positive animals, Macon County Animal Services will be hosting a low-cost rabies vaccination clinic to be held in the near future.
-More details will follow when the schedule is confirmed.
-Until then, Macon County residents are encouraged to contact their vet to ensure that their animals are up-to-date on all vaccinations, and by leaving wildlife alone.
+In light of recent rabies positive animals, Macon County Animal Services will be sponsoring low-cost rabies vaccination clinics at local schools on March 27th and April 10th.
+More details can be found on Macon County Animal Services Facebook page.
+Macon County residents are encouraged to ensure that their animals are up-to-date on all vaccinations.